 Ayurvedic medicine is one of the oldest healing systems in the world, estimated to be over 3,000 years old.

 Cannabis research is currently underway as scientists try to explain the many health-impacting properties of this unconventional herb.

 Nonetheless, they are playing catchup because various cannabis compounds like THC and CBD are already used by millions worldwide, thanks to their healing properties.

-CBD has shown potential in relieving chronic pain and inflammation, helping reduce stress and anxiety symptoms, and improving sleep quality.
+CBD has shown potential in relieving symptoms associated with chronic pain, inflammation, stress and anxiety, and sleep quality.